wolfgangasdf/iqp-book/ad-perturbation-theory-apps.md

 Historically, the "fine structure" of the hydrogen atom includes the relativistic corrections and spin-orbit coupling, which itself has contributions by a number of effects.

-Here is a very useful wikipedia page which sums up very well many decades of research on the fine structure of hydrigen: [wikipedia](https://en.wikipedia.org/wiki/Fine_structure).
+Here is a very useful wikipedia page which sums up very well many decades of research on the fine structure of hydrogen: [wikipedia](https://en.wikipedia.org/wiki/Fine_structure).
 Effects can work in different directions, as shown here:

 ```{figure} figures/perturbation-theory/h-finestructure-wp.png
 ---